Robert M. Hauser: Career

-From 1967–1969 Hauser was on the faculty of the department of sociology and anthropology at Brown University.
+From 1967 to 1969 Hauser was on the faculty of the department of sociology and anthropology at Brown University.
 In 1969 Hauser joined the department of sociology at the University of Wisconsin–Madison.
 Robert Hauser became the Vilas Research and Samuel F. Stouffer professor of sociology (now retired) at the University of Wisconsin–Madison, and served as director of the university's Institute for Research on Poverty and the Center for Demography of Health and Aging.